 Facing a difficult challenge?
 You want/need to spur students to self-assess to achieve greater learning?
 In this blog entry, you will learn six exciting strategies based on G Suites tools that can help to motivate us to accomplish more.
-You can also visit Peggy Reimers’ companion website (available in January, 2019) to see examples in action.
+You can also visit Peggy Reimers’ companion website to see examples in action.

 1- Ease Self-Assessments with Self-Grading Quizzes

 Students with opportunities to self-assess believe they impact their own learning.
 Students will attribute their success to their own learning, effort, and study.
 Per research, this means several things.
 One, students “develop internal attributions, a feeling of empowerment.”
 Two, they develop “a sense of autonomy” (source).
 These are the same feelings that empower adult learners.
 Several ways exist to encourage students to self-assess and reflect.
 One is to provide them with tools.
 Another involves having them create their own tools.

 With G Suites, have students create self-graded quizzes for themselves and others.
 Each collaborative group of students can create a quiz.
 This quiz can be about a jigsawed piece of content.
 These quizzes they create are helpful in and of themselves in that they can be used as an exit ticket for other groups.
 Empower students in various groups to prepare and complete quizzes.
 Set up a class leaderboard to capture success.

 Don’t want to use G Suites tools for everything?
 Waco ISD’s Assistant Director of Technology, Lisa Monthie, shared these low-tech strategies: 3-2-1 Summary, Careless Clueless via Lead4ward, QR Codes MatchUp, Stars and Steps Chart, and Twitter Ticket.